SoftDesLab/PIRANHA/README.md

   7. A GUI platform will be displayed; the program has three pages that represents each functionality:

  * **Home** <br />
-   The home page serves as the starting point of the program.
+   The Home page serves as the starting point of the program.
 It presents the main capability of the program which is to scan the suspicious website entered by the suer.
 Once, the website has been scanned by the feature_extraction.py.
-The Tfidvectorizer's purpose is to convert a collection of data to a matrix of TF-IDF or features in the prediction function then after that the program convers the url into streams of tokens which are then separated by word and punctuation then return the prediction to test the dataset and predict the probability of the URL in a categorical dependent varible which is in binary through Logistic
+The Tfidvectorizer's purpose is to convert a collection of data to a matrix of TF-IDF or features in the prediction function then after that the program converts the url into streams of data which are then separated by word and punctuation then return the prediction to test the dataset and predict the probability of the URL in a categorical dependent varible which is in binary through Logistic
    Regression if it is safe or not.
 Then, the status of the suspicious website will be displayed.

  * **Blacklist** <br />
-   The blacklist page serves as to where the proven phishing websites are added to the dataset. the list of captured phishing websites are presented in a table once the user refresh since it is in a real-time basis.
+   The Blacklist page serves as to where the proven phishing websites are added to the dataset. the list of captured phishing websites are presented in a table once the user refresh since it is in a real-time basis.
 In addition, a bar graph is presented to showcase the number of websites in a dataset to interpret where the machine learning program is basing on.

 * **About Us** <br/>
-   The About us page is where the insights of the developers involved in the Team page while an overview of the program in the Project Page.
+   The About us page is where the insights of the developers involved in the Team page while an overview of the program in the Project page.

 ## Target Audience
-For this repository, our target audience are Data Analysts, students and teachers of Computer Engineering, Computer Science, and Information Technology.
-As our content in this repository, the Detection of Phishing Websites and the list of Black listed websites.
+For this repository, our target audience are Data Analysts, Cybersecurity, students and teachers of Computer Engineering, Computer Science, and Information Technology.
+As our content in this repository, the Detection of Phishing Websites and the list of Blacklisted websites.

 ## Focus Areas
 This repository aims to give understanding on how Detecting Phishing Websites works.